-Promises to give include grants from foundations and corporations, individual gifts and bequests.
-Promises to give are recorded when the gifts become unconditional.
-Such promises are recorded at the present value of their estimated future cash flows.
-The discount on these promises to give are computed using risk-adjusted rates applicable in the year in which those promises were made.
+Grants and contributions receivable include grants from foundations and corporations, individual gifts and bequests.
+Grants and contributions receivable are recorded when the gifts become unconditional.
+Such receivables are recorded at the present value of their estimated future cash flows.
+The discount on these receivables are computed using risk-adjusted rates applicable in the year in which those grants and contributions were made.
 Amortization of the discounts is included in contributed income.
-An allowance for uncollectible promises to give is established based upon estimated losses related to specific accounts and is recorded through a provision for bad debt.
+An allowance for uncollectible grants and contributions receivable is established based upon estimated losses related to specific accounts and is recorded through a provision for bad debt.